 We also found Windows 11 has a more coherent feel than Windows 10, a clearer identity, and a cleaner look – partly because it has adopted the UI of the now-abandoned Windows 10 X, which was meant to be a streamlined version of Windows to challenge Chromebooks.

 That said, we didn't have to dig too many layers deep to find relics of Windows 7 hiding in Control Panel menus, networking wizards, and so forth.
 Microsoft’s outright refusal to dispose of some of this legacy cruft is baffling, and it’s particularly incongruous considering how smooth and polished the rest of Windows 11’s UI looks.

-Windows 11 first-look review: Window management
+Windows 11 review: Window management

 The biggest usability improvements in Windows 11 come in the way the operating system handles multiple windows – and these could be a big win for those of us who work with several apps on the burn at the same time, with windows strewn across multiple displays.